zionashirwada/Real-Time-Event-Ticketing-System-W2051760/README.md

 - Multi-threaded Environment: Employs producer-consumer threading to manage multiple vendors and customers.
 - Real-Time Updates: Provides a UI with real-time status on ticket availability and transactions.
 - Basic Logging: Tracks and records system activities for audit and troubleshooting.
-- Websocket Usage : using websockets for realtime updates
+- Websocket Usage: Using websockets for real-time updates.
-- Api Usage : Using api to connect front end and backend
+- API Usage: Using API to connect frontend and backend.

 ---